mcabbott/TensorCast.jl/README.md

 @cast T[x,y,n] := outer(M[:,n])[x,y]    # generalised mapslices, vector -> matrix function
 ```

-`@reduce` takes sums (or other reductions) over the indicated directions.
+Second, `@reduce` takes sums (or other reductions) over the indicated directions.
 Among such sums is
 matrix multiplication, which can be done more efficiently using `@matmul` instead:

 ```julia